Row of cannabis concentrates on a black table

 Vape

-Instead of purchasing concentrate on its own, you can buy a pre-filled vape cartridge that contains liquid extracts like live resin.
+Instead of purchasing a concentrate on its own, you can buy a pre-filled vape cartridge that contains liquid extracts like live resin.
 They’re typically offered in reusable and disposable devices.

 What Are the Best Temperatures to Smoke Concentrates?